This article about Tom Petty & The Heartbreakers by Stephen K. Peeples first appeared in Rock Around The World magazine, October 1977.

 “We’re much more of a group now, and it’ll sound a lot more like the band does onstage, and I don’t mean a ‘live’ album, either,” Petty said.
 “Right now we’re playing live quite a bit so it’s bound to have more energy.
 It’ll be a rock ‘n’ roll album, and it won’t be no Southern boogie (the first one wasn’t, either).

-“We did the last one very quickly and we probably won’t so the second one so hurriedly,” he said.
+“We did the last one very quickly and we probably won’t do the second one so hurriedly,” he said.
 “It’ll be more into the sound, like playing the studio like a guitar – on the last record, the sound was just sort of incidental to everything else.
 The next one will probably be a little more produced, but not in any slick sense.
 But it’s hard to talk about an album that isn’t an album until we’re in the studio doing it.”

 Will the writing and arranging be done in the studio again?